-The U.S. Department of Agriculture recommends that a person following a 1,400-calorie-per-day plan consume 5 ounces of protein per day, 3 cups of dairy, 5 ounces of grains, 1 1/2 cups of fruit, 2 cups of vegetables and no more than 5 teaspoons of oil from healthy, unsaturated fat sources.
-Opt for unprocessed versions of these foods, such as lean meats, unsweetened yogurt and milk, whole grains, fresh or frozen vegetables and fruits without sauce and/or added sugar.
+The Dietary Guidelines, 2015-2020, recommends that a person following a 1,400-calorie-per-day plan consume 5 ounces of protein per day, 2.5 cups of dairy, 5 ounces of grains, 1 1/2 cups of fruit, 2 cups of vegetables and no more than 5 teaspoons of oil from healthy, unsaturated fat sources.
+Opt for unprocessed versions of these foods, such as lean meats, unsweetened yogurt and milk, whole grains, fresh or frozen vegetables, and fruits without sauce and/or added sugar.

 Sample 1,400-Calorie Meal Plan

 One day of a 1,400-calorie meal plan may begin with a poached egg, a 2 1/2-ounce whole-wheat bagel, 1 tablespoon of peanut butter and an apple.
-At lunch, have a cup of whole-wheat spaghetti mixed with 1 teaspoon of olive oil, 1/2 cup of steamed zucchini, 1/2 cup of steamed red pepper and 2 tablespoons of shredded mozzarella cheese.
-Enjoy 1 1/2 cups of 1 percent milk on the side.
+At lunch, have a cup of whole-wheat spaghetti mixed with 1 teaspoon of olive oil, 1/2 cup of steamed zucchini, 1/2 cup of steamed red pepper, 2 tablespoons of shredded mozzarella cheese and 1 1/2 cups of 1 percent milk on the side.
 At dinner, have 3 ounces of flank steak grilled alongside a small baked sweet potato and 3/4 cup of steamed broccoli.
-As a snack, between meals or after dinner, enjoy 1 1/2 cups of plain, low-fat yogurt with 1/2 cup of fresh blueberries.
+As a snack, between meals or after dinner, enjoy 1 cup of plain, low-fat yogurt with 1/2 cup of fresh blueberries.

-Another day might start with 1 cup of shredded wheat, 1 1/2 cups of 1 percent milk and a small banana.
-Lunchtime consists of a salad made with 2 cups of shredded romaine lettuce, 1/2 cup of sliced cucumbers and five cherry tomatoes; top it with 1 tablespoon of pumpkin seeds, 2 ounces of baked chicken breast and 2 teaspoons of olive oil and lemon juice.
+Another day might start with 1 cup of shredded wheat, 1 cup of 1 percent milk and a small banana.
+Lunchtime consists of a salad made with 2 cups of shredded romaine lettuce, 1/2 cup of sliced cucumbers and five cherry tomatoes topped with 1 tablespoon of pumpkin seeds, 2 ounces of baked chicken breast, and 2 teaspoons of olive oil and lemon juice.
 For dinner, broil 3 ounces of salmon and have it with 1/2 cup of wild rice and a cup of steamed peas and carrots.
 Snacks include 1 cup of plain kefir, 3/4 cup of fresh raspberries, 1 ounce of cheddar cheese and eight cracked-wheat crackers.

 - Ask the Dietian: Overweight and Weight Loss